RaphiDS/Praktikum/README.md

 **Author:** Denis Oluri, Sarah Puthiaparampil, Raphael Schneider

-## Version &
+## Version & Packages

 We use R Version 4.4.2.
-The Packages we use are: tidyverse usmap usdata
+The Packages we use are: tidyverse, usmap and usdata

 ## Data